CyVerse-learning-materials/pbvol3_rnaseq_tutorial/step10.rst

            Your web browser must have pop-up blocking disabled to view the Shiny application.

-11. When you have finished with your RStudio session, return to the **Analysis** window and select (checkbox) the RStudio analysis.
-Go to the Analysis menu and select **Complete and Save Outputs**.
+12. When you have finished with your RStudio session, return to the **Analysis** view and select (checkbox) the RStudio analysis.
+Go to the Analysis view and select **Complete and Save Outputs**.
 Any files created during your RStudio analysis will be saved.

     .. note::